No Better Place

 A Premier Academy

-The KPD Police Academy in 2004 became the first municipal academy to receive full accreditation from the Commission on Accreditation for Law Enforcement Agencies.
-We are also a TN POST (Peace Officer Standards and Training Commission) certified training facility.
-And our requirements and facilities stand out.
+In 2004, the KPD Police Academy made history as the first municipal academy in the country to earn full accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA) which is a distinction that speaks to the standard we’ve held ever since.
+We are also a fully certified training facility through the Tennessee POST (Peace Officer Standards and Training) Commission.

-The academy campus houses a state-of-the-art firearms center that includes multiple pistol ranges, a 100-yard rifle range, rappel tower, 360-degree indoor live-fire shooting facility, and computerized simulator.
-The driving track includes a sophisticated skid pad, large skills area, and city response course, complete with street signs, markings, and traffic lights.
-A roadway that simulates highway and interstate driving encircles the track.
+Our academy campus backs up that commitment with facilities that are second to none.
+A state-of-the-art firearms center features multiple pistol ranges, a 100-yard rifle range, a rappel tower, and a cutting-edge 360-degree indoor live-fire shooting facility, all supported by a computerized simulation system.
+Our driving complex includes a sophisticated skid pad, a large skills area, and a fully outfitted city response course, complete with street signs, traffic lights, and road markings and encircled by a roadway that simulates real highway and interstate driving conditions.

 Frequently Asked Questions